 - Also, remember that 2016 study that found that cry-it-out isn’t harmful?
 That study got way more publicity than it deserved.
 Here Modern Alternative Mama explains it’s many flaws.

-However, when it comes to your baby, research studies, experts, your mother-in-law, your great Aunt Lucy, and also the woman behind you in the grocery check-out line do not matter.
-I repeat, they do not matter!
+However, when it comes to your baby and his sleep needs, research studies, experts, your mother-in-law, your great Aunt Lucy, and also the woman behind you in the grocery check-out line do not matter.

 You are mom!
 Only YOU knows what your baby needs when your baby needs it.
 Listen to your baby.
 Listen to your instincts.

 There will come a day that your baby won’t need rocked to sleep, or bounced, or walked, or even snuggled.
 Then, there will come a day that you realize those long nights of bedtime struggles are over, and you will probably rejoice – you made it!
-(But don’t get too excited, new parenting struggles will soon arise.)
-Then, there will come a day that again you realize those long nights of bedtime struggles are over, and you will be sad.
+(Or more likely you’ll just sleep, and sleep some more.)
+But also you’ll realize those long nights of bedtime struggles are over.
 Your little baby isn’t so little anymore.
 You’ll miss the rocking, the bouncing, the walking, and even the laying there for hours waiting for your little to fall asleep.

 Your baby is only little for a little while.
 Enjoy their littleness!

 So, I offer you solidarity.
 I am with you – currently in month 13 of interrupted sleep – and I choose to say no to cry-it-out.
 (Edited in 2020: Month 37 of still struggling with night time wake-ups.
 Usually it’s only once a night these days, but it’s still a common occurrence.)